 When you start a new role or onboard a new customer, you can feel like you’re jumping into the middle of a story, and that you need time to put out fires before you take a step back and get a view of your whole situation.
 However, this could end up with you making mistakes due to lack of visibility, or even opening the business up to risk.

 Automated tools like Network Discovery and reports like IT Auditor Report can make it much easier to get greater visibility and control, allowing you to hit the ground running in a new environment and support best-in-class security, monitoring and management.

 Once you’ve completed your IT audit, make sure that you have the full stack of technology in place to seamlessly fill any gaps and improve performance, whether that’s great security integrations, reports on reliability and usage, or a streamlined process for communication.

-Atera is an all-in-one solution for IT professionals, with everything from RMM and helpdesk, to remote access, security integrations, and patch management.
+Atera is an all-in-one solution for IT professionals, with everything from RMM and helpdesk supported by AI, to remote access, security integrations, and patch management.
 Give it a whirl for free, here.

 See Atera in Action